kit-sdq/programming-lecture-eclipse-artemis.docs/grading/grading.rst

 There are rating groups, mistake types and penalty rules.
 The main config features are explained in the following.
+Be aware of `"positiveFeedbackAllowed": true` which enables or disables the positive custom feedback ability.

 Rating Groups
 """""""""""""